sky64redstone/CCat/README.md

 # CCat
-you know CLion - we don't, so we code it ourself
+you know CLion? - we don't, so we code it ourself